-When measurement gaps are scheduled for E-UTRAN TDD inter-RAT measurements, or the UE supports capability of conducting such measurements without gaps, the UE physical layer shall be capable of reporting RSRP, RSRQ, and RS-SINR measurements to higher layers with measurement period Tmeasure, E-UTRAN TDD given by table 9.4.3.2-1.
+When measurement gaps are scheduled for E-UTRAN TDD inter-RAT measurements, or the UE supports capability of conducting such measurements without gaps, the UE physical layer shall be capable of reporting RSRP, RSRQ, and RS-SINR measurements to higher layers with measurement period Tmeasure, E-UTRAN TDD given by Table 9.4.3.2-1.

 If higher layer filtering is used, an additional cell identification delay can be expected.